 A: Focusing solely on the search and search results page experience

-To jump start ideas, I like to look across the industry and beyond to get an idea of how other brands are approaching similar concepts and tinker with possibilities on how to improve what is in-market today.
+To jump start ideas, I look across the industry and beyond to get an idea of how other brands are approaching similar concepts.
+Next, I tinker with possibilities on how to improve what is in-market today.

 I documented my findings in a FigJam for easy collaboration across the team and to build artifacts we can reference throughout our process.